 Role within the ecosystem:

-When DiMercurio first embarked on building a content distribution platform, the publication had an incredibly niche target — very small businesses.
-He and his content marketing team found that what appealed to this segment of readers wasn’t always industry-wide trends and innovations, but solutions to common challenges they faced daily.
+When DiMercurio first embarked on building a content distribution platform, the publication had an incredibly niche target audience — small businesses.
+He and his content marketing team found that what appealed to this segment of readers wasn’t always industry-wide trends and innovations, but solutions to everyday challenges they faced daily.
 They started producing business operations strategies as well as management and leadership tips.
-The goal of Line//Shape//Space at the time was to support very small businesses with actionable advice, rather than pitching Autodesk products.
-While their methods seemed unorthodox at first, the small publication soon gathered a steady following and received critical acclaim.
+The goal of Line//Shape//Space at the time was to support small businesses with actionable advice, rather than pitching Autodesk products.
+While their methods seemed unorthodox at first, the modest publication soon gathered a steady following and received critical acclaim.

 In light of Line//Shape//Space’s success, Autodesk made a strategic move to rebrand the online publication to suit an expanding audience and broadening charter.
 By 2016, the blog’s readers were no longer just very small businesses, but larger companies as well.
-The team had to expand the vision of the publication while accommodating larger readership.
-Today, the content published on Redshift consistently seeks to establish and propagate Autodesk’s brand vision and mission.
-It is content relevant to readers at any stage of the customer journey, and even with people who may not be interested in Autodesk’s products, but are interested in the topics Redshift covers.
+The team had to expand the vision of the publication while accommodating a larger readership.
+Today, the content published on Redshiftconsistently seeks to establish and propagate Autodesk’s brand vision and mission.
+The material is relevant to readers at any stage of the customer journey, and even with people who may not be interested in Autodesk’s products, but are interested in the topics Redshift covers.

 To that end, Redshift has been successful in starting conversations within the relevant industries and earning the recognition of fellow marketers.
 Redshift has been working strategically with media partners to reach new audiences and customers, both through social media amplification, content partnerships and content syndication.
 For example, Autodesk collaborated with the Harvard Business Review to create a white paper on generative design technology.
-Partnerships with publications like HBR help to bring important conversations beyond the confines of the industries that Redshift focuses on.
+Partnerships with publications like HBR help to bring essential conversations beyond the confines of Redshift‘s main industries.

 With content published on Redshift, the metrics that are most important in defining success are newsletter subscriptions and attention earned.